awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancer-getting-started.md

 1. For **Name**, type a name for your load balancer\.

-   The name of your Network Load Balancer must be unique within your set of Application Load Balancers and Network Load Balancers for the region, can have a maximum of 32 characters, can contain only alphanumeric characters and hyphens, and must not begin or end with a hyphen\.
+   The name of your Network Load Balancer must be unique within your set of Application Load Balancers and Network Load Balancers for the region, can have a maximum of 32 characters, can contain only alphanumeric characters and hyphens, must not begin or end with a hyphen, and must not begin with "internal\-"\.

 1. For **Scheme**, keep the default value, **internet\-facing**\.